Mumbai Trans Harbour Link: Cost

 The cost of the MTHL has increased several times.
 In 2005, the cost of the project was estimated at ₹4000 crore.
 The cost was revised to ₹6000 crore in 2008.
 It was then increased to ₹8800 crore in November 2011 and to ₹9360 crore in August 2012.
 The MMRDA re-evaluated the cost project as about ₹11000 crore at 2014 prices.
 In April 2017, the project cost was estimated at ₹17843 crore, which includes ₹70 crore compensation to fishermen, ₹45 crore for installing noise barriers after opening the sea link, a ₹25 crore deposit as seed money to mangrove fund, another ₹25 crore for a compensatory mangrove restoration plan, and a mandatory expenditure of at least ₹335 crore for an "environment management programme".
 In July 2017, the MMRDA announced that it would provide a one-time payment of ₹5.68 lakh to each fisherman affected by the project.
 The agency received over 3,000 claims for compensation, and it awarded payments to genuine claimants after screening the claims.
 The MMRDA paid a total compensation of ₹380 crore to fishermen affected by the project throughout the construction period.

 JICA funded 85% of the total cost through a loan at a concessional rate of Yen-London Interbank Offered Rate plus 0.1% for the project activities, and 0.01% for consulting services, with a 30-year repayment period, including a 10-year grace period.
 JICA and the MMRDA signed the agreement to disburse the first tranche of the loan on 31 March 2017.
 The first tranche of ₹7912 crore was about 45% of the total project cost.
 The second tranche of ₹4262 crore was extended on 27 March 2020, and the third tranche of ₹1297 crore was extended on 3 March 2023.
 The MMRDA bore 1.2% of the project cost, and the remaining amount was borne by the state government.
 The MMRDA allocated ₹1200 crore towards the project in its budget for the 2017–18 fiscal.
 The MMRDA stated that it had spent ₹135.6 crore to reduce the environmental impact of the MTHL construction in August 2021.

-Prior to the submission of bids for the project, the MMRDA estimated the project cost at ₹14137 crore.
+Before the submission of bids for the project, the MMRDA estimated the project cost at ₹14137 crore.
 The actual contract for the project was awarded to three bidders at a combined cost of ₹14262 crore in November 2017.
 MMRDA officials stated that they expected the cost to reduce by 6% as a result of the Union Government's decision to lower the goods and services tax (GST) for construction work from 18% to 12%.
 The revised cost of the contract would now be ₹13400 crore.
 The COVID-19 pandemic caused delays to construction which escalated the project cost by around 5–15%.
 The total cost of the MTHL was estimated as ₹17843 crore in September 2021.
 Cost escalation also occurred because of design changes caused by the location of underground utilities, which were different from what planners had assumed.